-Jim Barfield.
-Macon native, career educator and published author, James Barfield is an exhaustive and enthusiastic expert on the history of Macon, Georgia.
+James Barfield.
+Macon native, career educator, and published author, Mr. Barfield is an exhaustive and enthusiastic expert on the history of Macon, Georgia.
 He has been active in historic preservation for more than 30 years and is a leading advocate for Macon's historic and architectural heritage.
 He is committed to educating and inspiring appreciation for our unique city.

 Brooke Bennett-Day, Ph.D.
-Assistant Professor of Psychology; Program Director, Human Services.
-B.S.
-(Psychology) Valdosta State University 1999; M.S.
-(Social Psychology) Florida State University 2004; Ph.D.
-(Social Psychology) Florida State University 2007.
-My primary interests involve the effect that race may have on an individual's face recognition ability, as well as the developmental differences in child and adult memory for faces.
+Dr. Bennett-Day is an Assistant Professor of Psychology and Program Director, Human Services, at Wesleyan College.
+She earned her B.S.
+(Psychology) at Valdosta State University, M.S.
+(Social Psychology) at Florida State University, and Ph.D.
+(Social Psychology) at Florida State University.
+Her primary interests involve the effect that race may have on an individual's face recognition ability, as well as the developmental differences in child and adult memory for faces.
 Additional interests include interracial attitudes and stereotype formation, juror interpretations of legal proceedings, and best teaching practices.

 Holly L. Boettger-Tong, Ph.D.
-Associate Professor of Biology; Director, Center for Women in Science and Technology.
-B.S.
-(Biology) St. Louis University 1986; M.S.
-(Biology) University of Alabama at Birmingham 1988; Ph.D.
-(Biology) University of Alabama at Birmingham 1992.
-Holly's lab uses both in vitro and in vivo model systems to analyze the molecular mechanisms which control female reproductive tract cellular proliferation.
+Dr. Boettger-Tong is an Associate Professor of Biology and Director, Center for Women in Science and Technology, at Wesleyan College.
+She earned her B.S.
+(Biology) at St. Louis University, M.S.
+(Biology) at the University of Alabama at Birmingham, and Ph.D.
+(Biology) at the University of Alabama at Birmingham.
+Her lab uses both in vitro and in vivo model systems to analyze the molecular mechanisms which control female reproductive tract cellular proliferation.
 In addition, she is interested in the role of the retinoic acid signaling pathway as it influences early vertebrate embryo development.

 Nadine Cheek, M.M.
-Mildred Goodrum Heyward Professor of Music; Program Director, Music.
-B.M.
-(Voice) Wesleyan College 1979; M.M.
-(Vocal Performance) Cincinnati College Conservatory of Music 1981, M.M.
-(Choral Conducting) Yale School of Music 1991.I am interested in teaching the young singer how to use her voice well in the performance of a variety of repertoire; including classical art-song, opera, sacred music, and Broadway.
-I have a particular interest in 20th-century and contemporary American song and choral literature.
+Ms. Cheek is the Mildred Goodrum Heyward Professor of Music and Program Director, Music, at Wesleyan College.
+She earned her B.M.
+(Voice) at Wesleyan College, her M.M.
+(Vocal Performance) at the Cincinnati College Conservatory of Music, and her M.M.
+(Choral Conducting) at Yale School of Music.
+She is interested in teaching the young singer how to use her voice well in the performance of a variety of repertoire, including classical art-song, opera, sacred music, and Broadway.
+Ms. Cheek has a particular interest in 20th-century and contemporary American song and choral literature.

 Tanner Coleman.
-Tanner Coleman is a resident artist at Cherokee Brick Company and has created public architectural ceramic artworks for six years.
+Mr. Coleman is a resident artist at Cherokee Brick Company and has created public architectural ceramic artworks for six years.
 He has a BFA in Sculpture from the University of Georgia.

-Vince Coughlin, J.D., LL.M.
-Vince Coughlin, founder of the WALL program, received a B.S.
-(Physics) from Bucknell University in 1963, an M.S.
-(Physics) from Franklin & Marshall College in 1973, a J.D. from the University of Toledo in 1977 and an LL.M. from Pennsylvania State University's Dickinson School of Law in 1990.
+Vince Coughlin, J.D.
+LL.M.
+Mr. Coughlin, founder of the WALL program, received a B.S.
+(Physics) from Bucknell University, an M.S.
+(Physics) from Franklin & Marshall College, a J.D. from the University of Toledo, and an LL.M. from Pennsylvania State University's Dickinson School of Law.
 He retired from General Electric as a Senior Patent Counsel to GE and RCA Licensing Operation.
-Vince has taught law-related courses at Harrisburg (PA) Area Community College, the University of South Carolina Aiken's Academy for Lifelong Learning and at WALL where he has served as the facilitator for Great Decisions since 2012.
-Vince's interests include Constitutional Law and Lifelong Learning.
+He has taught law-related courses at Harrisburg (PA) Area Community College, the University of South Carolina Aiken's Academy for Lifelong Learning, and WALL where he has served as the facilitator for Great Decisions since 2012.
+His interests include Constitutional Law and Lifelong Learning.

-Jim Crisp, Founding Artists Director of Theatre Macon, served as Artistic Director until his retirement in 2018.
+Jim Crisp.
+Mr. Crisp is the founding Artistic Director of Theatre Macon where he served as Artistic Director until his retirement in 2018.
 Highly respected, he received the 2018 Governor's Award for the Arts and Humanities.

 Richard Davies, Ph.D.
 Dr. Davies is a retired United Methodist minister who holds a Ph.D. from Indiana University, Bloomington, Indiana.
 He has traveled extensively in Greece and Italy and has an interest in classic mythology.